robot-rover/Pi-OLED/README.md

 Then you can use the library like this:

     OLEDDisplay display = new OLEDDisplay();
-    display.drawStringCentered("Hello World!", 25, true);
-    display.update();
+    OLEDGraphics g = display.getGraphics();
+    g.drawLine(0, 0, 64, 64);
+    g.drawString("Hello World!", 16, 16);
+    g.pushBuffer();

-Note that you always need to call update() after you changed the content of the display to actually get the content displayed on the hardware.
+Note that you always need to call OLEDGraphics#pushBuffer() after you changed the content of the display to actually get the content displayed on the hardware.

 Also note that the default constructor assumes you have connected the display to i2c port 1 and the display's i2c address is 0x3C.
 If this is not the case you can use one of the constructors with more parameters.

-how to build?
+How to Build?
 =============

-The entire project is build with maven.
-Just clone the master branch, open the directory in NetBeans and hit run.
+The entire project is built with maven.
+Just clone the master branch, open the directory in an IDE and hit run.
 Or if you prefer the command line:

     mvn install